postageapp/postageapp-ruby/README.md

 #### Interceptors

-Here's an example of using an interceptor
+Here's an example of using an interceptor:

 ```ruby
 class DevelopmentPostageappInterceptor